KrisFlyer Singapore Airlines

 Good strategy for expiring miles

-Booking almost a year in advance is potentially a great strategy if you have expiring miles, an issue which sadly begins to rear its ugly head again from the end of July 2023 onwards, since you can use expiring miles to book future flights, even if they would have long expired by the time you actually step on board.
+Booking almost a year in advance is potentially a great strategy if you have expiring miles, an issue which sadly began to rear its ugly head again from July 2023.
+That’s because you can use expiring miles to book future flights, even if they would have long expired by the time you actually step on board.

 As you can see from our recent analysis of what to do with expiring miles, a flight redemption is almost always the best value way to ‘cash out’, especially in premium cabins, so do consider whether you can plan a trip 355 days in advance and try to lock in a redemption as soon as it becomes available.